Weekly financial markets review

 Source: BLS.
 Own compilation.

-Interesting observations can be made by looking at US inflation from the inertia and rate of change of the various components of inflation.
-An analysis of this kind is prepared monthly by the Atlanta Fed.
-This outlook is based on the assumption that some items that make up the consumer price index change values frequently, while other ones change slowly.
-"Sticky" prices may not respond to changing market conditions as quickly as other, "flexible" prices.
-The Fed is examining whether these two sets of prices – rigid (sticky) and flexible ones – provide insights into different aspects of the inflation process.
-It turns out that sticky prices are more responsive to expectations of future inflation than prices that fluctuate frequently, while flexible prices react more strongly to economic conditions, such as economic stagnation.
-Importantly, this sticky-price measure appears to include an inflation expectations component, which can be useful when trying to determine the direction of inflation.
-Recent readings of these measures indicate a significant level of anchoring of inflationary processes in the US economy.
+Readings of “sticky price” measures continue to indicate a significant anchoring of inflationary processes in the U.S. economy, although for the second month in a row there has been a downward momentum similar to the CPI dynamics.
+A look from the vantage point of the “Sticky CPI” is based on the assumption that some of the items that make up the consumer price index change values frequently, while others change at a slow pace.
+“Sticky” prices may not respond to changing market conditions as quickly as “flexible” prices.
+The Atlanta FED is examining whether these two sets of prices – rigid (“sticky”) and flexible ones – provide insights into different aspects of the inflation process.
+It turns out that “sticky” prices are more responsive to expectations of future inflation than prices that fluctuate frequently, while “flexible” prices react more strongly to economic conditions – such as an economic slump.
+Importantly, this “sticky”-price measure appears to include an inflation expectations component, which can be useful when trying to determine the direction of inflation.

 Source: Atlanta FED.
 Own compilation.